MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-node-lesson4-change-led-behavior.md

     ![update app.js](media/iot-hub-raspberry-pi-lessons/lesson4/updated_app_js.png)

-3. Add the following conditions before the defalt one in the switch-case block of the `receiveMessageCallback` function:
+3. Add the following conditions before the default one in the switch-case block of the `receiveMessageCallback` function:

     ```javascript
     case 'on':